-To enable the department to be assured that the Provider is conforming with the Quality Principles, it is important that the Audit Report outlines clearly how the Quality Auditor has determined the finding against the relevant Practice Requirement.
+To enable the Department to be assured that the Provider is conforming with the Quality Principles, it is important that the Audit Report outlines clearly how the Quality Auditor has determined the finding against the relevant Practice Requirement.

-As the department has not attended the audit or viewed the documents that were part of the audit, it is important that there is sufficient information included in the audit report so the department can determine whether the conclusions reached are consistent with the requirements outlined in the Quality Principles.
-The audit reports should be concise but sufficiently detailed.
+As the Department has not attended the Audit or viewed supporting documents, it is important that there is sufficient information included in the Audit Report so the Department can determine whether the conclusions reached are consistent with the requirements outlined in the Quality Principles.
+The Audit Report should be concise but sufficiently detailed.

-The department may reject a Quality Principles Audit Report if Practice Requirements are not appropriately addressed, which could impact on the Provider's QAF Certification.
+The Department may reject a Quality Principles Audit Report if Practice Requirements are not appropriately addressed, which could impact on the Provider's QAF Certification.